borgmatic-collective/borgmatic/README.md

 arguments:

     atticmatic

+Or, if you're using Borg, use this command instead to make use of the Borg
+backend:

+    borgmatic

 This will also prune any old backups as per the configured retention policy, and check backups for consistency problems due to things like file damage.